How to Choose a New Career at 60

 Bookkeeper

 A bookkeeper records the daily financial transactions of a business and often helps with other financial tasks.
 Essential skills for this role are numeracy, computer literacy, and a good eye for detail.
-If you don’t have the necessary experience or relevant qualifications, there are lots of good courses, both in person and online.
+If you don’t have the necessary experience or relevant qualifications, there are lots of courses available, both in person and online.
 It’s always worth asking a local business for work experience to help you gain a better understanding of the role.
 If numbers don’t scare you, this career could be a great change for you!

 Florist

 If flowers and design are your bag, working as a florist could be just the thing for you!
-From making homegrown posies for a few hours a week to being employed by a big events company producing imposing arrangements for major corporate events, there are lots of ways to enjoy working with flowers.
+From making homegrown posies for a few hours a week to being employed by a big company producing imposing arrangements for major corporate events, there are lots of ways to enjoy working with flowers.

 To change to a career as a florist, you’ll need some design flair, an eye for color combinations, and knowledge of how to store and care for cut flowers.
 A good route into working as a florist is a traineeship with an established business.
 Or if you already have basic business skills, you could just take the plunge and start your own shop or online floristry.